AFLplusplus/AFLplusplus/docs/ideas.md

 ## Flexible Grammar Mutator

-Currently, AFL++'s mutation do not have deper knowledge about the fuzzed binary, apart from feedback, even though the developer may have insights about the target.
+Currently, AFL++'s mutation do not have deeper knowledge about the fuzzed binary, apart from feedback, even though the developer may have insights about the target.
 A developer may chose to provide dictionaries and implement own mutations in python or c, but an easy mutator that behaves according to a given grammar, does not exist.

 ## LTO Based Non-Colliding Edge Coverage